Thurston Moore returns to rock with Chelsea Light Moving

 The music is heavy and dramatic, losing none of the energy that permeated Sonic Youth’s later releases.
 While the pace and atmosphere sit comfortably alongside The Eternal or Rather Ripped, the psychedelic credentials of Moore’s bandmates and Pizzoferrato’s unobtrusive production make this a wholly distinct affair.
 Moloney’s drumming in particular contrasts Steve Shelley’s hard-pounding punk with a lighter and more learned approach – never too aggressive, yet enough for some good headbanging.
 Wood’s shoes are perhaps the most daunting to fill, but surprisingly the off-key psych-folk singer proves his worth, adding enough colour and fuzz to cement Thurston’s disjointed downtown approach to guitar playing, lighting up the album’s many instrumental passages.

 With all the power and drama of Sonic Youth, and the added calm and cool of the psychedelic American underground, Chelsea Light Moving’s debut plays so well it’s easy to forget that its members ever did anything else.

-Chelsea Light Moving was released on 5th March.
-For further information about Chelsea Light Moving visit here.
+Chelsea Light Moving is released on 5th March 2013.
+For further information or to order the album visit Thurston Moore’s website here.

 Watch the “officially unofficial” video for Burroughs here: